eva-yanrong-chen/ml_image_colorization/README.md

 ### Methods

 ##### Unsupervised
-We used PCA to try to reduce dimensionality of the images and then feed it into our supervised learning method i.e. the Convolution Neural Network.
+We used PCA to reduce dimensionality of the images and then feed it into our supervised learning method i.e. the Convolution Neural Network.

 ###### PCA
 We performed PCA on the images to compress the images.
 We tried different values of retained variance and performed visual inspection on the images to see which was closest to the original.
-We found that 98% retained variance produces an image close to the orignal and having a size of only 20% of the original.
+We found that 98% retained variance produces an image close to the orignal and had a size of 20% of the original.

 Original:
 ![Original](pics/PCA_original.jpg "PCA Original")